kavukcutolga/location-finder/README.md

 INFO 11686 --- [           main] c.l.f.a.LocationFinderApplication        : Started LocationFinderApplication in 6.585 seconds (JVM running for 6.901)
 ```

-You can access the application via, (make sure that you have configured bing API KEY)
+You can access the application via http://localhost:8080, (make sure that you have configured bing API KEY)

 ![App UI](local/doc/finder-ui.png)